Not-for-Profit Advisory Committee to Meet with FASB on Thursday

 As part of the convergence process between the International Accounting Standards Board (“IASB”) and Financial Accounting Standards Board (“FASB”), the Financial Accounting Foundation (“FAF”) has sent the second $1 million payments to the IFRS Foundation.
 The second installment occurred in June and a final payment is expected later this year.
 FAF trustees have not recently discussed the third payment and do not plan to anytime soon, and the subject was not mentioned during the public portion of the August 19th quarterly meeting.
 Due to previous complaints, the lack of discussion is surprising to some.
 Before being announced, Securities and Exchange.
 Read More.

-Topics: Congressional Caucus on CPAs and Accountants, Convergence, Financial Accounting Foundation "FAF", Financial Accounting Standards Board "FASB", International Accounting Standards Board "IASB", International Financial Reporting Standards "IFRS", lease accounting, Mary Jo White, U.S. Securities and Exchange Commission "SEC"
+Topics: Convergence, Financial Accounting Foundation "FAF", Financial Accounting Standards Board "FASB", IFRS Foundation, International Accounting Standards Board "IASB", Mary Jo White, National Association of State Boards of Accountancy "NASBA", U.S. Securities and Exchange Commission "SEC"

 FASB Proposes Additional Guidance to Cloud Service Providers on Customer Fees